BinhongLiu/Functional-Discovery-of-the-Human-Gut-Microbiome-via-the-Structural-Proteome/README.md

 ## 1. Scripts
-The scripts to analyze the data and plot the figures in the manuscript are deposed in the fold `scripts`.
+The scripts to analyze the data and plot the figures in the manuscript are deposed in the fold `scripts`.<br />

-Mainly including codes to do:
+Mainly including codes to do:<br />
-a. structure alignment
+a. structure alignment<br />
-b. structure clustering
+b. structure clustering<br />
-c. structural tree visualization
+c. structural tree visualization<br />
-d. structural domain segmentation
+d. structural domain segmentation<br />
 <br />
 <br />